ankittkamal/NetflixGPT/README.md

 - Created Redux Store with userSlice.
 - Implemented Sign out.
 - Update Profile
-- Fetch from TMDB Movies
 - BugFix: Signup user display and profile picture update
 - BugFix: If the user is not logged in redirect /browse to login page and vice versa
+- UnSubscribed to the on onAuthStateChanged callback
+- Add hardcoded values to the constant file
+- Fetch from TMDB Movies

 # Features